-Constraints are used to maintain data integrity within relvars, ensuring that only valid data is stored.
-Constraints are defined at the schema level within a special relvar, known as the Constraint relvar, and each constraint consists of a name and a rule.
+Constraints are used to maintain data integrity within and across relvars, ensuring that only valid data is stored.
+Constraints are defined at the schema level within a special relvar, known as the $constraint relvar, and each constraint consists of a name and a rule.

 The rule is a boolean expression that is evaluated each time an assignment is made to a relvar - before the changes are committed (i.e. before they become visible to other users or operations).
 If the rule evaluates to true, the constraint is satisfied, and the assignment proceeds.
 If the rule evaluates to false (or if the evaluation fails), the entire assignment is rolled back and no changes are made.